rotundasoftware/backbone-courier/README.md

 * jQuery or Zepto.
 You can eliminate this dependency by overriding `view._getParentView()` and providing an alternate means to determine view hierarchy that does not rely on the `$.parent()` and `$.data()` functions.

 ## Change log

+#### v4.0.0
+* BREAKING: The old `passMessages` hash is no longer a hash.
+It is now either a boolean or an array of the message names that should be passed through the view.
+Also, the `source` of the message will now remain the same when it is passed.
+That is to say, when the message is eventually handed, its `source` will be the view that originally spawned it, instead of the view that most recently passed it.

 #### v3.0.0
 * BREAKING: Round trip messages will no longer thrown an exception if they are not handled.
 Instead, the `spawn()` method will simply return `undefined`.